derrickmichaelj/dsci-522-group-project/README.md

 #After running docker compose up, the terminal will display a link that looks like:
 (http://127.0.0.1:8888/lab?token=...)

-#Click this link, or copy and paste it into your web browser.

-#Enter the password/token (if prompted)
-#When JupyterLab loads, it may ask for a password or token.
-#Use the token `dsci522`

-Password or Token:
 ```
+Copy the link and paste it in the browser.

 Option 2: Run Pre-Built Image (Fastest)
 Pull the image directly from DockerHub and run the container, which will start JupyterLab on port 8888.